Robust design advice on how to manage solar loads in all parts of your building, throughout the changing seasons.

 - Via the floor, through the ground.

 - Solar radiation entering through windows and heating interior surfaces.

 - Solar radiation warming up exterior building surfaces.

 - Air leaks via cracks and openings.

 - Outside air being introduced to the building to provide fresh air and ventilation.

-The degree to which each of these impact the building’s loads and the occupant’s comfort also depend on the temperature and humidity differences between indoors and outdoors, which are all constantly changing by season and time of day.
+The degree to which each of these impact the building loads and the occupant comfort depends on the temperature and humidity.

 Understanding where heat energy is gained and lost in your design is an important first step towards successful passive design strategies.
-Simply put, solar loads can have huge benefits in terms of building comfort and energy requirements, but we need to control it.
-For instance, when it’s hot and sunny, it can be very important to reduce loads from solar radiation by using properly designed external shading and windows with low solar heat gain.
-On the other hand, in the winter, it’s often desirable to capture this free solar energy in some way to heat up the building interior and reduce heating energy requirements.
+Solar loads can have huge benefits in terms of building comfort and energy requirements, but need to be controlled.
+For instance, when it’s hot and sunny, it is usually necessary to reduce solar radiation entering the building using external shading and windows with low solar heat gain.
+On the other hand, in the winter, it’s often desirable to capture this free solar energy in some way as it helps to heat up the building and reduce artificial heating energy requirements.